AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/Basic_Tutorial.md

 There are several ways how to include maps in your Drill Down Map: through scripts or using AJAX.
 The first way is described in this article; if you need the tutorial for AJAX, visit the [AJAX](AJAX_Tutorial) page.

-To include a map as script, reference the JavaScript file with this map in the <head> section of your web page.
+To include a map as script, reference the JavaScript file with this map in the `<head>` section of your web page.
-You can use the link as shown below or download all necessary maps from the <a href="http://cdn.anychart.com/#map-collection">download page</a> and then reference them locally.
+You can use the link as shown below or download all necessary maps from the <a href="https://cdn.anychart.com/">download page</a> and then reference them locally.
 Note that all maps that will be used should be referenced like in this code sample.
 In the following code sample we reference the USA map and maps of Texas and Florida, as we're not going to use any other maps.

 ```
 <head>
-<script src="//cdn.anychart.com/geodata/1.2.0/countries/united_states_of_america/united_states_of_america.js" type="text/javascript"></script>
+<script src="https://cdn.anychart.com/geodata/1.2.0/countries/united_states_of_america/united_states_of_america.js" type="text/javascript"></script>
-<script src="//cdn.anychart.com/geodata/1.2.0/usa_states/florida/florida.js" type="text/javascript"></script>
+<script src="https://cdn.anychart.com/geodata/1.2.0/usa_states/florida/florida.js" type="text/javascript"></script>
-<script src="//cdn.anychart.com/geodata/1.2.0/usa_states/texas/texas.js" type="text/javascript"></script>
+<script src="https://cdn.anychart.com/geodata/1.2.0/usa_states/texas/texas.js" type="text/javascript"></script>
 </head>
 ```